EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 Exercise: model parameters and threshold rate
 ---------------------------------------------

-In the first question, we get familiar with the model and parameters.
+In the first exercise, we get familiar with the model and parameters.
 Make sure you have read the `book chapter <http://neuronaldynamics.epfl.ch/online/Ch13.S4.html>`_ .
 Then have a look at the documentation of :func:`.simulate_brunel_network`.
 Note that in our implementation, the number of excitatory presynaptic poisson neurons (input from the external population) is a parameter `N_extern` and thus independent of `CE`.

 Question: